Abss0x7tbh/bass/contrib/testdns/README.md

     32 cidrs.txt

-next we're going to scan these ranges for DNS servers. while nowadays it's common to find DNS servers running over TCP, traditionally DNS is a UDP thing for now at least we can assume providers will ensure that first and foremost UDP is available.
+next we're going to scan these ranges for DNS servers. while nowadays it's common to find DNS servers running over TCP, traditionally DNS is a UDP thing and for now at least we can assume providers will ensure that first and foremost UDP is available.

-as we all know UDP is entirely stateless and is in so many ways a pleasure to work with when it comes to mass scanning.
-SYN scanning for TCP is always going to produce a heft of results that require further validation, while scanning for UDP services involves us sending a specific payload and simply listening for valid responses.
+SYN scanning for TCP is always going to produce a heft of results that require further validation, while scanning for UDP services involves us sending a specific payload and simply listening for valid responses. it's a lot nicer really.

 the zmap repo comes complete with a handful of useful UDP payloads, so we're going to use zmap for this. the same effect can almost certainly be achieved using masscan, alas off the top of my head i couldn't tell you how.